-- What likely value of sale is likely to result from a sales visit or call?
+- What likely value of a sale is likely to result from a sales visit or call?

 - Does the value of sale lend itself to a sales call or visit or is this better done via online channels, email marketing or direct mail?

-- What percentage are you prepared to give away based on the value of sale?
+- What percentage are you prepared to give away based on the value of the sale?